 What it does

 The project itself its divided into two parts, the Jupyter notebook worked in google collaborate contains both algorithms.
-The first tries to show as an example (not worrying about accuracy) how the system works and the other is a full-builded model that's able of predict and classify images (slower and much more computationally demanding).
-It can classify a torax plate and tell whether it is an example of a covid, bacterial pneumonia, viral pneumonia or a "not classified" plate.
+The first tries to classify images (slower and much more computationally demanding) meanwhile the second contains the code of the graphic interface we used.
+It can classify a torax plate and tell whether it is an example of a covid pneumonia, a non-covid pneumonia or a healthy lung.

 How We built it